mitchcurtis/slate/README.md

 ### Building ###

-qt-undo and pickawinner can be cloned and built separately, but they are also available as submodules of Slate's repo, and can therefore be built automatically when
-Slate is built, by first running the following commands:
+qt-undo can be cloned and built separately, but it is also available as a submodule of Slate's repo, and can therefore be built automatically when Slate is built, by first running the following commands:

     cd /path/to/slate-source-dir
     git submodule init